General Descriptions

 -

-If there is the default escalation group DEFAULT_ESCALATION_GROUP
+If no escalation group is defined, the ticket is escalated to the default escalation group DEFAULT_ESCALATION_GROUP

-, tickets to be escalated for which no escalation group is defined are assigned to the members of this group.
-Escalation groups can be assigned to the resolving groups: Assign or Remove Escalation Group.
+.
+Escalation groups can be assigned to resolving groups: Assign or Remove Escalation Group.

 Domains

-Domains are an extension to the standard tickets to define additional ticket properties.
-A domain is registered through the API with domain name and domain-specific ticket properties.
-This functionality can also be used by modules to define additional information that is available in the ticket for tickets generated by the module.
+Domains are an extension to the standard tickets which is used to categorize tickets and define additional ticket properties.
+A Domain is registered through the API with domain name and the domain-specific ticket properties.
+Modules use this functionality to include additional information in tickets for their use case.

 Create a Ticket Manually.